All Products

 Fedora

-Uninstall older versions of docker
+Uninstall older versions of Docker

-1. Uninstall older Docker versions, related software packages and repositories.
+1. Uninstall older Docker versions, related software packages, and repositories.

 sudo rm -f /etc/yum.repos.d/docker*.repo

-# Uninstall Docker and related software packages
+#Uninstall Docker and related packages

 sudo dnf -y remove \